SF-WDI-LABS/callbacks-and-promises/README.md

 }
 ```

-Provide handler signatures.

-`lab.one` contains a canned promise that will resolve.
-Call its then method with a handler to print its result.
+`lab.one` contains a pre-made promise that will always resolve.
+Call its then method with a handler function that prints its result.

-`lab.two` contains a canned promise that will reject.
-Call its catch method with a handler to print its result.
+`lab.two` contains a pre-made promise that will always reject.
+Call its catch method with a handler function that prints its result.

 ## Group Activity